madphysicist/scikit-guess/doc/getting_started.rst

 Dependencies
 ------------

-This project strives to be a true scikit, and limit it's dependencies to just `numpy`_ and `scipy`_. `pandas`_ support will be added at some point, but may not result in a dependency, certainly not a mandatory one.
+This project strives to be a true scikit, and limit its runtime dependencies to just `numpy`_ and `scipy`_. `pandas`_ support will be added at some point, but may not result in a dependency, certainly not a mandatory one.

 At this stage, the code is written in pure python, with all the extensions being implemented through the dependencies.
 That may change at some point in